MSchum19/pythonds/README.md

-# Problems sovled using Python
+# Examining the 'Carseats' dataset using Python

 Using a lasso regression model in Python to measure the impact of different variables on sales: